nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `select PARAM`

 **Example:**<br>
-Let's say you want to know detailed information about the third task in the Visual Panel.
+Let's say you want to know detailed information about the third task in the Visual Box.
 All you need to do is enter `select 3` into command bar, just as shown below.

 <img src="images/selectCommand.png" width="500" align="middle"><br>Figure 10.
 Example of select command<br>